Updated: June 8, 2026

 Photo by Laurin Steffens on Unsplash

-Interactive Q&As let fans feel heard, seen, and part of your journey, and that’s what builds loyalty.
+Interactive Q&As build loyalty by letting fans feel heard, seen, and part of your journey.
 These sessions can drive:

 Higher retention on livestreams